 Keep up to date on insurance guidelines, state regulations, and contract amendments from insurance companies

 Insurance companies will make major changes to your existing contract through network/provider updates and amendments.
-These changes can be anything from CPT code billing guidelines to reduced reimbursement rates.
+These changes can include anything from CPT code billing guidelines to reduced reimbursement rates.

 Connect your clinical department with your billing and administrative department

-When the administrative team and clinical team work together there are less denials and less corrective claims, saving everyone time.
-Regular communication and up-to-date ABA therapy billing software will result in a more knowledgeable and productive team.
+When the administrative and clinical teams work together, there are fewer denials and corrective claims, saving everyone time.
+Regular communication and up-to-date ABA therapy billing software will result in a more knowledgeable and effective team.

 Analyze and audit to prevent recoupments

 Perform clinical audits

-- Confirm all clinical documentation complies with audit requirements and the ABA insurance billing codes for each insurance company.
+- Confirm that all clinical documentation complies with audit requirements and the ABA insurance billing codes for each insurance company.
 Craft your medical record documentation to comply with the most stringent insurance company’s policies.

 Perform regular billing audits

-- Validate all billing is complete in a timely manner with no duplications.
+- Validate that all billing is completed promptly and with no duplications.

-- Verify the correct rendering provider, procedure code, and modifier were billed according to the insurance company’s ABA standard billing codes and requirements.
+- Verify that the correct rendering provider, procedure code and modifier were billed according to the insurance company’s ABA standard billing codes and requirements.

 Develop a revenue cycle schedule

 Maintain a consistent schedule of revenue cycle tasks and assign staff-specific responsibilities to ensure a healthy stream of reimbursement.

-- Complete eligibility checks on every patient’s insurance policy
+- Complete eligibility checks on every patient’s ABA therapy insurance coverage policy:

-- Research each patient’s specific policy for benefit and coverage details or exclusions.
+- Research each patient’s specific policy for benefit and coverage details and/or exclusions.

 - Submit claims weekly:

-- Weekly claim submission ensures you are always filing timely claims and maintaining a consistent flow of revenue.
+- Weekly claim submission ensures consistent and timely claims, allowing you to maintain a steady flow of revenue.

 - Monitor authorization usage: